p-adic iterated integration on semistable curves: Vologodsky Integration

 \subsection{A formula for Vologodsky integrals}

 We can give a description of Vologodsky integrals in terms of periods, i.e., Berkovich--Coleman integrals along closed loops.
-The algorithmic consequences of the following description will be explored in future work of the first-named author with Enis Kaya.
 Some of these arguments emerged out of a discussion with Amnon Besser.
 The approach using completed tensor algebras was inspired by \cite{Chen:BHformula}.

-Let $F_a,F_b$ be a fiber functors attached to log points anchored at $\overline{a},\overline{b}\in \Gamma$ equipped with lifts $a,b$.
-We rephrase combinatorial and Berkovich--Coleman integration as linear maps to completed tensor algebras:
+Let $F_a,F_b$ be a fiber functors attached to log points anchored at $\overline{a},\overline{b}\in V(\Gamma)$ equipped with lifts $a,b$.
+Combinatorial and Berkovich--Coleman integration induces linear maps to completed tensor algebras:

-In other words, for $\overline{p}\in\Pi(\Gamma;\overline{a},\overline{b})$, write $C_{\overline{a}}^{\overline{b}}(\overline{p})\in \hat{T}(\Omega^1(\Gamma)^\vee)$ for the element which when evaluated on $\eta_1\otimes\dots\otimes\eta_n$ gives $\cint_{\overline{p}}\eta_1\dots\eta_n$ and similarly for $\BC_a^b(\gamma)$.
+In other words, for $\overline{p}\in\Pi(\Gamma;\overline{a},\overline{b})$, write $C_{\overline{a}}^{\overline{b}}(\overline{p})\in \hat{T}(\Omega^1(\overline{\Gamma})^\vee)$ for the element which when evaluated on $\eta_1\otimes\dots\otimes\eta_n$ gives $\cint_{\overline{p}}\eta_1\dots\eta_n$ and similarly for $\BC_a^b(\gamma)$.
 As a consequence of concatenation formulas, these maps are groupoid homomorphisms in that